NLnetLabs/rpki-doc/source/krill/index.rst

 them yourself.
 In the latter case, you will need to run Krill alongside a publicly available Rsyncd and HTTPS server.

+Krill can be managed from the command line, through an API and with a web user interface.

 Summarising, Krill is intended for:

   - Organisations who do not wish to rely on the web interface of the hosted